T-vK/MobilePassThrough/README.md

 - Add virt-install version check because 2.2.1 doesn't seem to support the --xml flag

 ### Low prio
-- Add nuveau driver compatibility
+- Add nouveau driver compatibility
 - Allow the user to decide if he wants bumblebee or not (for Nvidia GPUs)
 - More detailed output about how the device is muxed
 - Test service auto reboot